How to Start an Escape Room Business in 2026: 10-Step Guide

 First, decide on a business structure.
 Many escape room owners choose a Limited Liability Company (LLC).
 It offers personal liability protection without the complex tax filing of a corporation.
 You might want to consult a CPA to see if this is the right fit for you.

 Once you have a structure, register your business.
 You will need an Employer Identification Number (EIN) from the IRS, which is free.
-Then, register your business name with your state's Secretary of State, a process that typically costs between $50 and $200.
+Then, register your business name with your state's Secretary of State, a process that typically costs between $50 and $200 depending on the state.

 Secure permits and licenses

 Your physical location requires local permits.
 Contact your city or county clerk for a general business license application.
-You will also need a Certificate of Occupancy, which can take 4-8 weeks and cost a few hundred dollars, confirming the building is safe for public use.
+You will also need a Certificate of Occupancy, which confirms the building is safe for public use.
+Timelines and costs vary by municipality, but expect 4 to 8 weeks and a fee of a few hundred dollars.
+Check your local building department for exact requirements.

-A mistake some owners make is underestimating permit delays.
 Any construction will require building permits and inspections from your local fire marshal.
-These bodies, along with OSHA for employee safety, set the rules you must follow, so build their timelines into your plan.
+These bodies, along with OSHA for employee safety, set the rules you must follow, so build their timelines into your plan from day one.

 Here are 3 immediate steps to take: